-This CLE webinar will provide private equity and securities counsel with an update on the current status of Reg A and Reg D, including an analysis of SEC compliance and disclosure interpretations (CDIs) released since the JOBS Act, the FAST Act, and accompanying SEC rules went into effect.
-The panel will also discuss other revisions to Reg A and Reg D anticipated under the current administration.
+This CLE webinar will provide private equity and securities counsel with an update on the current status of Reg A and Reg D, the JOBS Act, the FAST Act, and accompanying SEC rules, including the most recent amendments to the definition of "accredited investor" and offering limits.

 - Introduction to Reg A and Reg D exemptions

 - State law preemption

 - FAST Act and the private resale of securities: exemption requirements

 - Rule 506(b) and 506 (c): different approaches to verifying "accredited investors"

 - Regulation A: post-qualification amendments, calculation of the change in price in an offering, required financial statements

 - Regulation D: integration of 506(b) into 506(c) offering for purposes of accredited investor verification

 The panel will review these and other key issues:

 - What are the different reporting obligations in Tier 1 and Tier 2 offerings under Reg A+?